4 Reasons Roofing Systems in Park City Wear Faster Than in Moderate Climates

 Nestled high in the Wasatch Mountains, Park City, Utah, is renowned for its stunning slopes, vibrant cultural scene, and picturesque landscapes.
 However, these same high elevations and dramatic seasonal changes that draw countless visitors each year also contribute to a unique set of challenges for local homeowners—especially when it comes to their roofs.
-Roofing systems in high mountain areas must withstand more stress than those in moderate climates, often facing large temperature swings, heavy snowfall, intense sunlight, and strong winds.
-Below, we explore why roofing in places like Park City can be especially demanding and how homeowners can best protect their investment.

 1. Extreme Temperature Fluctuations